amkelly/amkelly.github.io/sql.md

 	FROM bibtex;

 in this case, allows me to see how many distinct entries exist in the values of the column 'entrytype'.

+I expanded this query's core idea into a view for the number of citations a given capstone entry has.

+    CREATE VIEW count_citations AS
+    SELECT capst_meta.uuid, COUNT(bibtex.uuid) AS cite_count
+        FROM capst_meta
+        LEFT OUTER JOIN bibtex
+        ON capst_meta.uuid = bibtex.uuid
+        GROUP BY capst_meta.uuid

+This allows a core piece of data to be reterived: the number of capstone papers where 0 citations have been detected.

 ## VIEWS